The Town of Taiji

 On March 11, 2011, a tsunami destroyed much of the infrastructure associated with this slaughter.
 It is yet to be seen if the slaughter will be restored to its pre-earthquake numbers.

-Taiji accounts for approximately 2,000 of that figure, depending on the quota that is set yearly.
+Taiji accounts for as many as approximately 2,000 of the 20,000 cetaceans killed in Japan annually, depending on the quota that is set yearly.
 In recent years, the captures for captivity and death numbers have been averaging about 1,600.
-The annual dolphin drive hunt season runs for a staggering six months, beginning on September 1 and running through to March of the following year.
-Coastal whaling is then undertaken for the remaining six months of the year in which small whaling vessels carry out harpooning.
+The annual dolphin drive-hunt season runs for a staggering six months, beginning on September 1 and typically running until March of the following year.
+Coastal whaling is then undertaken for the remaining six months of the year in which small whaling vessels carry out harpooning of cetaceans.

 Each year the dolphin hunters request a permit to hunt dolphins in Taiji and the Governor of Wakayama Prefecture then issues the hunters with an approved permit.
-There is no evidence that science or sustainability are given any serious consideration during the permit process.
-It appears that the hunters simply request and suggest the number of dolphins they want to take and the Governor quickly issues the permit.
+The catch limit is a self-allocated quota established by the hunters, and there is no evidence that science or sustainability are given any serious consideration during the permit approval process.
+It appears that the hunters simply request and suggest the number of dolphins they want to take and the governor quickly issues the permit.

 Taiji is a very small town, even by small town standards.
 There are approximately 28 men involved in the dolphin hunts.
-Though there are many supporters of the drive hunts, there are also many people who oppose them.
+Though there are many supporters of the drive hunts, there are also many people in Japan who oppose them and others who are unaware of what is happening in the cove.
 Not everyone in Taiji appreciates the negative attention attracted by the handful of dolphin hunters, not only in their town but also in their country.
 These migrating dolphins do not belong to Taiji; they are citizens of the world and of the oceans.

-Sea Shepherd is committed to continuing to shine an international spotlight on the town of Taiji and its infamous dolphin killing cove in order to apply worldwide pressure to shut this atrocity down.
+Sea Shepherd is committed to continuing to shine a global spotlight on the town of Taiji and its infamous dolphin killing cove – and the international captive trade that drives the hunting boats in search of pods – in order to apply worldwide pressure upon Japan to shut this atrocity down.